 One of the key characteristics of a package of bees is that the queen comes from a different line from the rest of the bees in the package.
 This has potential implications regarding her potentially being rejected when introduced into the hive.

-Further, the colony really hasn't established itself yet.
+Further, the colony really hasn’t established itself yet.
 There are no eggs, larvae or pupae.
-Further, the population of worker bees won't necessarily represent all the age-based based roles.
+In addition, the population of worker bees won’t necessarily represent all the age-based based roles.

 In short, a package of bees is a true starter, not just for the beekeeper but for the bees too!

 A nuc is quite different.
-It has a small number of frames (2-5, with 5 being a typical option) and these frames are placed directly into the target hive.
+It has a small number of frames (2-5, with 5 being a typical option) and these frames are taken from the nuc and placed directly into the hive.
 In a five-frame configuration, three frames contain brood, of all stages, while the outer two frames normally store honey and pollen.

 Additionally, the nuc has bees in all phases of life, including newly laid eggs (the queen will even continue laying eggs while the nuc is being transported), larvae and pupae.
 The adult worker bees represent all the roles, from nurse bees, cleaners, guard bees, forager and everything in between.